BSC-ES/pyhanami/docs/source/User-Guide.md

 To evaluate the simulation of ISOs, create a `ScientificEvaluation` object with the `SimulationData` object that you want to analyze and use the `compute_bimodal_ISO` method.
 This method computes the **bimodal ISO indices** and requires **daily TOA outgoing longwave radiation** (`rlut`) data, preferably covering a period of 10 years or more (ideally, at least 30 years).

-The following snippet creates a `bimodal_ISO` instance that:
+The following snippet creates a `BimodalISO` instance that:
 1. Performs an Extended Empirical Orthogonal Function (EEOF) analysis between `year_init_eeof` and `year_end_eeof`
 2. Uses the EEOFs to compute bimodal ISO indices (first two Principal Components (PCs)) between `year_init_pc` and `year_end_pc`
 3. Calculates mean monthly frequency of ISO events using all the bimodal ISO indices computed in step 2